re-ops/re-mote/README.md

   )
 ```

-The expected workflow is to re-eval functions on the go, stop restart and refresh can be used for bigger changes:
+The [Reloaded](https://re-ops.github.io/re-docs/usage/#reloaded) workflow is used to re-eval functions on the go, stop restart and refresh can be used for bigger changes:

 ```clojure
 ; we want to stop all components